 It is important to know which providers are part of our network because, with limited exceptions, while you are a member of our plan you must use network providers to get your medical care and services.
 Each plan PCP has certain plan specialists called a "referral circle" that s/he uses for providing medical care to you.
-This means that in most cases, you will not have access to the entire Tufts Health Plan Medicare Preferred network.
-The only exceptions are emergencies, urgently needed services when the network is not available (generally, when you are out of the area), out-of-area dialysis services, and cases in which Tufts Medicare Preferred HMO Custom Prime Rx (HMO) Employer Group authorizes use of out-of-network providers.
+This means that in most cases, you will not have access to the entire Tufts Health Plan Medicare Preferred HMO Custom Prime Rx network.
+The only exceptions are emergencies, urgently needed services when the network is not available (generally, when you are out of the area), out-of-area dialysis services, and cases in which Tufts Health Plan Medicare Preferred HMO Custom Prime Rx (HMO) Employer Group authorizes use of out-of-network providers.
 See Chapter 3 (Using the plan's coverage for your medical services) for more specific information about emergency, out-of-network, and out-of-area coverage.

 If you don't have your copy of the Provider Directory, you can request a copy from Customer Relations (phone numbers are printed on the back cover of this booklet).
 You may ask Customer Relations for more information about our network providers, including their qualifications.
-You can also view the Provider Directory at thpmp.org.
+You can also view the Provider Directory at www.thpmp.org, or download it from this website.
+Both Customer Relations and the website can give you the most up-to-date information about changes in our network providers.